On behalf of the Student of Engagement and the Student Engagement Coordinators at

 non-approved flyers, promotional materials, or handouts.

-the group name and the college name or logo.
+include the group name and the college name or logo.

 - Flyers should include the following details regarding an event: who, where, time and

-Dean) can be reached for questions.
+Student Engagement Coordinator can be reached for questions.

 - If a Creative Services Designer skills are needed to create a flyer, a Creative Services